 Jeff D'Arcy, aka

-Michael Incorvia, pictured cooking in his kitchen in Mission Viejo was a finalist in Maggiano's Little Italy Best Italian Chef contest.
+Michael Incorvia, pictured cooking in his kitchen in Laguna Beach was a finalist in Maggiano's Little Italy Best Italian Chef contest.
 His recipe for duck and sausage lasagna came from his Sicilian uncle.

-As Michael Incorvia (Jeff D'Arcy's middle name and Sicilian mother's maiden name) simmers fresh-made marinara sauce on his stove in Mission Viejo, he's transported back to his days with his large Sicilian family.
+As Michael Incorvia (Jeff D'Arcy's middle name and Sicilian mother's maiden name) simmers fresh-made marinara sauce on his stove in Laguna Beach, he's transported back to his days with his large Sicilian family.

 The experience, however, made Michael realize that many who complimented his recipe were enticed not only by the dish, but also his family story.